 Neola, nevola, pizzella, ferratella, cancellata: names are different, the thing you have in mind is always the same.
-A made-in-Abruzzo waffle, either crunchy or soft, on which you can spread home-made preserves, nutella galore or whatever fancies your tastebuds.
+Meet the Makers :: Marco Lauterio, the Neola Maker

-Indeed the “cialda” (i.e. waffle) recipe can be found in many Italian regions, but the waffle-maker appliance is 100% MadeInAbruzzo.
+Indeed the “cialda” (i.e. waffle) recipe can be found in many Italian regions, but the waffle-maker appliance is 100% Made-In-Abruzzo.

 His neola-maker business is a good balance between crafstmanship and industrial approach.
 He and his team take care of the manufacturing process in every detail.
 They design the pattern to be engraved on the aluminum plates, they cast the aluminum into the moulds and assemble the single part in order to achieve the final product.
 Each neola maker is then tested, packed and stored.
 Neola makers are then shipped all over Italy, Europe and overseas, especially in Australia.

 Her blog (in Italian) is a treasure chest full of recipes you can make full use of.
 You could spend hours with Antonietta, she loves to share her knowledge of Abruzzo heritage.
 That is why her presence at the Neola Pride Day last December was undoubtedly the surplus value of a day that was meant to celebrate the neola and the neola makers.

-Next time you are going to cook some neolas, make sure you use the right makers.
+Next time you are going to cook some neola waffles, make sure you use the right tool.
 With Marco and Antonietta’s device, your neolas will taste better.
 No matter what your ingredients are, they will taste of Abruzzo.

 Before you go, please check our Sara’s delicious recipe of her Neola waffle made-in-Abruzzo 😉